Safety Performance Portal - June 2015

 Figure 2: Details

-- Figure 2 compares the number of reportable incidents by type in 2013 to the first half of 2014.
+- Figure 2 compares the number of reportable incidents by type in 2014 with the number of reportable incidents for January - June 2015.
+Subsequent figures provide information on the different incident types.

 - Most reportable incidents do not result in threats to the safety of people or the environment.